Simplified differential equations approach for Master Integrals: Differential equations

 The singularity structure of the right-hand side is now richer.
 Singularities at $x=0$ are all proportional to $x^{ - 1 - 2\varepsilon } $ and $x^{ - 1 - \varepsilon } $ and can easily be integrated by the following decomposition \be

-\ee As it turns out the first term is very welcome, as it provides the needed boundary term $\left( {MG_{10111} } \right)_{x = 0}$.
+\ee As it turns out the first term is very welcome, as it provides the needed boundary term $\left( {MG_{10111} } \right)_{x = 0}$\footnote{In general the $x=0$ limit does not commute with the integration over the loop momentum.}.
 This is quite remarkable: the regulated DE provides its full solution without any need for an independent calculation of the boundary term.
 Moreover this pattern repeats itself in all cases, with the exception of $G_{11101}$ as we will see below.
 Singularities proportional to $(1-x)^{ - 1 - \varepsilon } $ can be treated as in the case of the 3-mass triangle.
 Finally the apparent singularity proportional to the unregulated term $1/(1-x)$, cancels out when all relevant terms in the right-hand side are combined.
 The result for the two-mass hard box is \be G_{10111} = \frac{{c_\Gamma }}{{xs_{45} \left( {s_{34} - s_{12} \left( {1 - x} \right)} \right)}}\sum\limits_{i \ge - 2} {\varepsilon ^i f_i } \ee {

 } The full result up to order $\varepsilon$ is presented as a Mathematica output in the file \verb+f10111.txt+, attached to this paper.
 The nice property of the above expressions is that, by putting $x_1=0$ and $x=1$, one can smoothly derive the one-mass box to the same order in $\varepsilon$.
 Finally the other two-mass hard box, $G_{11110}$, is worked out in exactly the same way.